Tax identifiers

 country

-: The ship to country for physical goods or the bill to country for digital goodsentity
+: The ship-to country for physical goods or the bill-to country for digital goods

 : The type of customer making the purchase

-Each attribute provides the required transaction values that must exist before a tax identifier can be successfully applied.
+Each attribute provides the required transaction values before a tax identifier can be successfully applied.
 In other words, the corresponding values in the checkout/invoice must be the same.
 If they're not, the tax identifier isn't applicable.

 The applicability

 block is especially useful with saved tax identifiers.
-But, if for some reason you decide not to use the tax identifier element as a filter, you can also use applicability
+But, if you decide not to use the tax identifier element as a filter, you can also use applicability

 with new tax identifiers.